bahuljain/scala-fun/README.md

 - `Either[A, B]` instance contains an instance of either `A` in `Left` or `B` in `Right`.
 Here `Left` and `Right` are the two subtypes of `Either` type.

+- general-purpose type for use whenever you need to deal with situations where the result can be of one of two possible types.

 - Used most popularly in error handling and by convention `Left` holds the error and `Right` holds the success value.